karankumarftw/YTDownloader-Python/README.md

 # YTDownloader-Python
-A youtube downloader using python using Pafy library
+A youtube downloader using python using Pafy library. for framework I used PyQt5